KaraUlfger/javascript-homework/README.md

 https://karaulfger.github.io/javascript-homework/

 ## Credits
-Karathesymbiote, UW Coding Bootcamp Starter Code, and all the wonderful help from Bootcamp Staff and Students
+Karathesymbiote and Rev Ghoul, UW Coding Bootcamp Starter Code, and all the wonderful help from Bootcamp Staff and Students